 The approximate cost of the program is $11,000.
 This cost includes course fees, books, and uniforms.
 A complete list of fees is included with the application.

 Examination and Florida Licensure

-Graduates of the Respiratory Care Program are required to take the Therapist Multiple Choice (TMC) examination administered by the National Board of Respiratory Care (NBRC).
+Each graduate of the Respiratory Care Program is required to take the Therapist Multiple Choice (TMC) examination administered by the National Board of Respiratory Care (NBRC).
 Upon passing the TMC exam, the graduate is granted the Certified Respiratory Therapist (CRT) credential by the NBRC.
 The CRT applies to the Florida Department of Health/Board of Respiratory Care; this allows the individual to become licensed under Florida Statute, Chapter 468, and its accompanying rules and amendments.
 Upon receiving state licensure, the CRT is able to seek employment.

 Once the graduate has attained the registry-eligible requirements of the TMC examination, he or she may take the NBRC clinical simulation examinations.
 Upon passing both parts (i.e., the TMC exam and the clinical simulations examinations), the RRT (Registered Respiratory Therapist) credential is obtained.
 After notification of this credential is sent to the Florida Department of Health with completion of the application process, licensure as a Registered Respiratory Therapist in the State of Florida is granted.